 First, be sure that you keep all of your estimates and final receipts from the repair shop.
 This establishes that the mechanic did, indeed, perform the repairs you suspect are at fault, and it establishes that the repair shop owed you a duty of reasonable care.

-Second, it is a good idea to exercise your right to receive the part that was replaced back from the mechanic.
+Second, it is a good idea to exercise your right to receive the part that was replaced by the mechanic.
 It is possible that the part that was replaced was not defective to begin, or that the part was defective or worn out but was replaced with a defective part.
 It is desirable to have the old part as evidence should either of these be the case.

 Finally, you will need to prove that the repair job led to, or greatly contributed to, the accident.
 This is where an experienced automobile accident law firm is incredibly valuable.
 They have the resources to hire experienced mechanics who will inspect your automobile after the accident.
 This inspection is used to determine whether a shoddy repair job caused your brakes to fail at a critical moment.
 If so, then you may be entitled to compensation.

 If, after inspection, it is found that the labor was not substandard, a defective part may have been responsible for your collision.
 If an expert forensic mechanic determines that a part used in the repair was defective, your case may switch from a negligence claim to a product liability claim that is aimed at the manufacturer of the faulty part.

 Call Us Today!